Explore your schema

 Test basic queries

-Run simple queries to retrieve content and test your configuration.
+Run the following query to retrieve content and test your configuration.

 # Simple list query